SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Results

 \subsection{Ablation Study: Impact of Super-Resolution and Temporal Depth}

 Among all tested configurations, SERA-H (EDSR-UTAE with 16 images) achieved the best-performances, with the best scores across all metrics in the test dataset (\cref{tab:ablation_study}).

-These results demonstrate that the super-resolution module substantially improves prediction quality compared to standard bilinear interpolation (BI).
-This trend is first observed on architectures based on composite mosaics: the EDSR-UNet model outperformed BI-UNet, reducing the Mean Absolute Error (MAE) by $0.30$~m (from $3.39$~m to $3.09$~m) and the Root Mean Square Error (RMSE) by $0.34$~m.
-This performance gain was even more pronounced for temporal architectures: replacing bilinear interpolation with EDSR within the UTAE model resulted in a significant reduction in MAE of $0.62$~m (from $3.35$~m for BI-UTAE to $2.73$~m for SERA-H).
-These results confirm that training a dedicated upsampling module makes it possible to reconstruct the fine details of the canopy with much greater accuracy than conventional interpolation methods.
+These results demonstrate that the super-resolution module substantially improves prediction quality compared to standard Bilinear Interpolation (BI).
+This trend is first observed in architectures based on composite mosaics: the EDSR-UNet model outperformed BI-UNet$^*$, reducing the Mean Absolute Error (MAE) by $0.4 5$~m (from $3.54$~m to $3.09$~m) and the Root Mean Square Error (RMSE) by $0.54$~m.
+This performance gain is confirmed for temporal architectures: replacing BI with EDSR within the UTAE model resulted in a significant MAE reduction of $0.39$~m (from $3.12$~m for BI-UTAE$^*$ to $2.73$~m for SERA-H).
+These findings confirm that a dedicated upsampling module enables the reconstruction of fine canopy details with significantly greater accuracy than conventional interpolation methods.

 The use of the temporal dimension proved to be an equally important factor.
 Comparison of different architectures in \cref{tab:ablation_study} showed that models with time series (UTAE) consistently outperformed those based on static annual composites (U-Net).
-This efficiency was evident even in the configuration without super-resolution: the BI-UTAE model performed better than BI-UNet (MAE of $3.35$~m vs. $3.39$~m), while being notably lighter in terms of the number of parameters ($1.1$ million vs. $31$ million).
-The gap widened further with the addition of super-resolution: the SERA-H temporal model improved the MAE by $0.36$~m compared to its static equivalent EDSR-UNet ($2.73$~m vs. $3.09$~m).
-These results confirm that the use of time series is a more relevant and effective approach than the use of mosaics for canopy height mapping.
+This efficiency was evident even in the configuration without super-resolution: the BI-UTAE$^*$ model performed better than BI-UNet$^*$ (MAE of $3.12$~m vs. $3.54$~m), while being notably lighter in terms of the number of parameters ($49.9$ million vs. $75.8$ million).
+The difference between these two methods is also visible on models that perform super-resolution: the SERA-H temporal model improved the MAE by $0.36$~m compared to its static equivalent EDSR-UNet ($2.73$~m vs. $3.09$~m).
+These results demonstrate that exploiting temporal redundancy does indeed allow for better characterization of forest structure than the use of static mosaics.

+The significant deterioration in scores for the EDSR-UTAE-10m variant, which has the highest MAE in the benchmark at 3.89 m, demonstrates that degrading the resolution of ALS references leads to a major loss of structural details, confirming the value of high-resolution training targets.
+This performance gap also proves that SERA-H performs true spatial reconstruction and is not simply a disguised version of a 10 m prediction followed by bilinear interpolation.